ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

           FA 414E6666                       # CBOR float: 12.9
           FA C048F5C3                       # CBOR float: -3.14

-**Example 8:** Retrieve number of records in `ErrorMemory`
+**Example 8:** Retrieve number of records in `ErrorMemory_100`

-If the endpoint is an array of records, fetching `undefined` for discovery returns the number of elements in the array (i.e. number of records) instead of the names or IDs as in case of groups as endpoint.
+If the endpoint is an array of records, fetching `null` for discovery returns the number of elements in the array (i.e. number of records) instead of the names or IDs as in case of groups as endpoint.

     Request:
     05                                      # FETCH